turris-cz/user-docs/docs/hw/omnia/ssd-boot.md

 1. Backup the current filesystem by creating and exporting a snapshot.
    See the [Schnapps documentation page](../../geek/schnapps/schnapps.md).

+    !!! note
+        If you no longer can access your eMMC or you want to start fresh, you can use the [medkit](https://repo.turris.cz/hbs/medkit/omnia-medkit-latest.tar.gz)
+        instead of a backup of your eMMC.

 2. Find out the size of the system partition (e.g. via `df`; the partition is named `mmcblk0p1`).
 3. Install `cfdisk` if not yet installed: